 Kids do need to wear lifejackets and they have water shoes you can borrow when you are there.
 You shouldn’t get overly wet, but you will get a little bit wet getting in and out of the raft and as you hit those bumpy spots.

-If your kids are older and want to do a real rafting trip you can do that too!
+If your kids are older and want to do a real half-day rafting trip or full-day rafting trip you can do that too!
 I believe the trips starts as young as 6, but it also depends on the time of year and the size of the rapids.
+You can also book a dinner option!

 You can find the huckleberries by walking down the main hiking trail and the bushes are right off the trail – you may have to climb a little ways off trail to get to them.
 The best thing to do is ask the workers that are there where you can find them.